 - B2B professional email to a generic address (

-syndic@cabinetX.fr) or named address (jean.dupont@cabinetX.fr), with a mention of the data source (website legal notices, FNAIM directory, etc.) and an unsubscribe link in the footer. - B2B phone call to the firm's landline, unless the number is registered on Bloctel (check before calling for professional mobile numbers).
+syndic@cabinetX.fr) or named address (jean.dupont@cabinetX.fr), with a mention of the data source (website legal notices, FNAIM directory, etc.) and an unsubscribe link in the footer. - B2B phone call to the firm's line, on a matter relevant to the syndic's business, unless the manager already appears on your internal opt-out list.

 - Direct mail to the firm's professional address — no change on this channel in 2026.